HealthInnovationEast/ExpansionHunter/docs/usage.md

 ### `--memory`

-Change the default per-cpu memory value: 4.GB
+Change the default per-cpu memory value, default 4.GB

 Memory is automatically scaled by CPUs and is unlikely to need any intervention, e.g.